uwgraphics/VisSnacks/content/tutorials/2-table-example/index.md

 After applying this visualization, notice that some things are much easier to see / do.
 Notice how much faster you can count the number of As, or estimate the median score.

-Exercise here: thing about what we have made easier to do by this design decision, and what we might have made harder.
+Exercise here: think about what we have made easier to do by this design decision, and what we might have made harder.
 There are some things that are easier to do with the initial design.

 Actually, I accidentally chopped off the bottom 5 students because they didn't fit on the screen.
 That motivates the next change...